 - Kathy Carriker

 - Grace and Alex Dormont

 - Susan Purcell

 - Theresa and Bobby Tod

-The Friends Foundation could not have provided the services that we have without the time and effort of its many volunteer members throughout the years.
+The Friends Foundation would not be what it is today and could not provide our services without the time and effort of its many volunteers throughout the years.
 While all of our volunteers are too numerous to list, we would like to express our appreciation to the following former members of our Board of Directors:

 - Jack and Toni Alberty

 - Beverly and Jim Madding